okemichael/Michael_Portfolio/README.md

 ## Projects
 ## 1. Cyclistic Bike-Share: Data-Driven Strategy to Convert Casual Riders into Members
-Tool Use: PowerBi
+Tool Use: PowerBi and Microsoft Excel

-Using Power Bi to analyze usage data from Cyclistic, a bike-share program in Chicago, to understand the behavioral differences between casual riders and annual members.
-By examining patterns in ride duration, time of day, and station usage.
-To uncovered key insights that informed a targeted marketing strategy aimed at converting casual riders into loyal members..
+This project analyzes bike usage patterns of Cyclistic’s casual riders and annual members to support a data-driven marketing strategy aimed at increasing memberships.
+Using Excel and Power BI, 12 months of 2023 ride data (5.7 million rows) were cleaned, merged, and analyzed.
+Key insights revealed that members ride more frequently but casual riders take longer rides, especially on weekends.
+Casual riders prefer electric bikes, while members often use classic bikes.
+Usage peaks at 5pm daily and during fall.
 The goal was to increase membership conversions, and the final recommendations were supported by compelling visualizations and data-driven storytelling for executive approval.
+Recommendations include weekday discounts, seasonal promotions, and targeting high-demand times and locations to convert casual riders into loyal members.

 [Cyclistic Analysis Report](https://drive.google.com/file/d/1Jo5w2xFfAXT4jXYzVAfHxwdSZabav3LT/view?usp=sharing)